Original Pdf: pdf

 Keywords: label noise, semi-supervised learning

 TL;DR: We propose a novel semi-supervised learning approach with SOTA performance on combating learning with noisy labels.

 Abstract: Deep neural networks are known to be annotation-hungry.
-Numerous efforts have been devoted to reduce the annotation cost when learning with deep networks.
+Numerous efforts have been devoted to reducing the annotation cost when learning with deep networks.
 Two prominent directions include learning with noisy labels and semi-supervised learning by exploiting unlabeled data.
 In this work, we propose DivideMix, a novel framework for learning with noisy labels by leveraging semi-supervised learning techniques.
 In particular, DivideMix models the per-sample loss distribution with a mixture model to dynamically divide the training data into a labeled set with clean samples and an unlabeled set with noisy samples, and trains the model on both the labeled and unlabeled data in a semi-supervised manner.
 To avoid confirmation bias, we simultaneously train two diverged networks where each network uses the dataset division from the other network.
 During the semi-supervised training phase, we improve the MixMatch strategy by performing label co-refinement and label co-guessing on labeled and unlabeled samples, respectively.
 Experiments on multiple benchmark datasets demonstrate substantial improvements over state-of-the-art methods.
-Source code to reproduce all results will be released.
+Code is available at https://github.com/LiJunnan1992/DivideMix .